- Companies that have a geographical department in Denmark and have the finances and facilities to run the project.

 The committee makes recommendations on the applications, in the end it is Innovation Fund Denmark that makes the decision.

-Read more about the rating criteria in the guidelines.
+Read more about the assessment criteria in the guidelines.

 Once the project has been approved, you will be notified of this in the e-grant.
 After this, the company must submit signed commitments and the university must submit signed commitments and enrollment certificates.